-DPF-Core has a variety of plotting methods to generate 3D plots of ANSYS models directly from Python.
-These methods use VTK and leverage the pyvista Python library to simplify plotting.
-Please see the pyvista Documentation for additional details.
+DPF-Core has a variety of plotting methods for generating 3D plots of Ansys models directly from Python.
+These methods use VTK and leverage the PyVista library to simplify plotting.
+For more information, see the PyVista Documentation.

 Plotting the Mesh from the Model Object¶

-immediately plot the mesh of the model after loading it.
-In the
+be used to plot the mesh of the model immediately after loading it.
+In

 >>> import ansys.dpf.core as dpf >>> from ansys.dpf.core import examples >>> filename = examples.download_pontoon() >>> model = dpf.Model(filename) >>> model.plot()

-The default plotter settings display the mesh with edges shown with lighting enabled.
-For a full listing of all the keyword arguments, please see plot.
+The default plotter settings display the mesh with edges shown and lighting enabled.
+For a list of all keyword arguments, see plot.

 >>> mesh = model.metadata.meshed_region >>> mesh.plot()

-However, when provided with a field as the first argument, it will plot the mesh using those values.
-In the following example, we will extract the nodal strain in the X direction.
+When a field is provided as the first argument, the mesh is plotted using these values.
+This example extracts the nodal strain in the X direction: